 Quality of Living

 Canadian County is located in the heart of Central Oklahoma.
 It is located adjacent to Oklahoma County and within the Oklahoma City MSA.
-Accessibility is key, with I-40 running East-West directly through the county and the intersection with I-35 and I-44 just to the east.
+Accessibility is key, with Interstate 40 running East to West directly through the county and the intersection with Interstate 35 and Interstate 44 just to the east.

-Canadian County offers extensive economic development opportunities, including top-ranked schools, a productive and competitive labor force, excellent business climate and the nation's top career-technology network, Canadian Valley.
-Cost of living is just 80% of the national average.
+Canadian County offers extensive economic development opportunities, including top-ranked schools, a productive and competitive labor force, an excellent business climate and the nation's top career-technology network, Canadian Valley.
+The cost of living is just 80% of the national average.

 Major cities include El Reno (County Seat), Mustang, and Yukon.
 A 3-member County Commission governs the county.